Borrowing and planning

 How it works

 The standard monthly payment uses the amortization formula P x r / (1 - (1 + r)^-n), where P is principal, r is monthly interest rate, and n is the number of monthly payments.
-When an extra payment is added, the calculator simulates the loan month by month until the balance reaches zero.

 Does this replace a lender quote?